The genuine ActiveToolBand.dll file is a software component of Acer eDataSecurity Management by Acer.

-The file size on Windows 7/XP is 299,008 bytes.
+The file size on Windows 10/8/7/XP is 299,008 bytes.

 Recommended: Identify ActiveToolBand.dll related errors

+If ActiveToolBand.dll is located in a subfolder of "C:\Program Files", the security rating is 40% dangerous.
+The file size is 312,880 bytes (80% of all occurrences) or 312,368 bytes.
 There is no information about the author of the file.
 The program has no visible window.
-Program can be removed using the control panel Add\Remove programs applet.
+The software can be removed using the Control Panel's Add\Remove programs applet.
 ActiveToolBand.dll is a Verisign signed file.
-File ActiveToolBand.dll is able to change the behavior or monitor Internet Explorer.
-File ActiveToolBand.dll is digitally signed.
+The ActiveToolBand.dll file is able to change the behavior of, or monitor Internet Explorer.
+The ActiveToolBand.dll file is digitally signed.
 There is no detailed description of this service.
 It is not a Windows core file.

 Important: Some malware disguises itself as ActiveToolBand.dll, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the ActiveToolBand.dll process on your PC to see if it is a threat.
 If ActiveToolBand Module has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾